-Recently, Republic of Croatia President's Council for Energy Transition has issued guidelines for speeding up energy transition in Croatia, where they have also reflected on the issue of CEC in Croatia.
-The recently published guidelines have noted that the new Electricity Market Act (OG 111/21) recognizes energy communities, although according to the description in the new law, the Citizen Energy Community (CEC) is closer to the Renewable Energy Community (REC) from the EU.
+Republic of Croatia President's Council for Energy Transition has issued guidelines for speeding up energy transition in Croatia, where they have also reflected on the issue of CEC in Croatia.
+The published guidelines have noted that the Electricity Market Act adopted in 2021 recognizes energy communities, although according to the description in the new law, the Citizen Energy Community (CEC) is closer to the Renewable Energy Community (REC) from the EU.
 Directive 2018/2001 on the promotion of the use of energy from renewable sources RED II.

 The term "Renewable Energy Communities" is a narrower term than the CEC under the EU Directive 2019/944 on common rules for the internal market in electricity.
 Also, President's Council has noted that the CEC should not be limited by spatial parameters.
-In the Electricity Market Act, it is also stated that CEC is a legal entity established to achieve the benefits of energy exchange produced and consumed limited to geographical coverage of a single local community.
-This significantly limits the CEC because only the possibility of energy exchange is mentioned, and according to EU Directive 2019/944 Article 2, paragraph 11, point C, the CEC means a legal entity that can participate in production, including from renewable sources, distribution, supply, consumption, aggregation, energy storage, energy efficiency or charging services for electric vehicles or provide other services to its members or shareholders, which is a much larger area of activity.
+In the Electricity Market Act from 2021, it was stated that CEC is a legal entity established to achieve the benefits of energy exchange produced and consumed limited to geographical coverage of a single local community. what significantly limited the CEC because only the possibility of energy exchange is mentioned, and according to EU Directive 2019/944 Article 2, paragraph 11, point C, the CEC means a legal entity that can participate in production, including from renewable sources, distribution, supply, consumption, aggregation, energy storage, energy efficiency or charging services for electric vehicles or provide other services to its members or shareholders, which is a much larger area of activity.
+Fortunately, with the amendments to the law in July 2023 Law, this limitation to a geographical coverage of a single local community has been removed and it is now possible to have members of the same CEC from the entire territory of the Republic of Croatia.